-Botulinum toxin type A (Botox) injections may also help reduce migraine attacks if they occur more than 15 days per month.
+Botulinum toxin type A (Botox) injections may also help reduce migraine attacks if they occur more than 15 days a month.

 TREATING AN ATTACK

-If these treatments don't help, ask your doctor about prescription medicines.
+If these treatments do not help, ask your doctor about prescription medicines.
 These include nasal sprays, suppositories, or injections.
-Your doctor can select from several different types of medications, including:

-Other medications are given to treat the symptoms of migraine.
-They may be used alone or along with other drugs.
-Medications in this group include:
+Other medicines treat symptoms of migraine, such as nausea and vomiting.
+They may be used alone or along with the other drugs that treat the migraine itself.